-The predefined operation ensureNotFree returns its argument evaluated to head normal form but suspends as long as the result is a free variable.
-The application of ensureNotFree avoids an unintended instantiation of free variable arguments during the evaluation of an assertion.
+The predefined operation ensureNotFree returns its argument evaluated to head-normal form but suspends as long as the result is a free variable.
+Hence, the application of ensureNotFree avoids an unintended instantiation of free variable arguments during the evaluation of an assertion.
+Now, we can define Assert instances for various primitive types: